 Offering continuing education credits, this conference is geared toward clinical practitioners in cardiovascular disease, EMS responders, ER personnel, internists, outpatient management specialists, primary care physicians, and anyone along the continuum of care with responsibility for coronary artery disease patients.
 The sharing of information and discussion among health-care providers results in better care for all patients.

-Interventional Treatments: Michael Lauer, M.D., Interventional Cardiologist, Director of Regional STEMI and Heart Failure Programs, MidMichigan Health
+- Michael Lauer, MD, Interventional Cardiologist, Director of Regional STEMI and Heart Failure Programs, MidMichigan Health

 Nurses: Nurses in Michigan can use AMA PRA Category 1 Credit toward liscense requirements